ethereum/eth2.0-pm/eth2.0-implementers-calls/call_005.md

     * Using the last finalized slot, the last justified slot, and current block slot as weighting factors in the scoring rule
     * In the meantime, while they wait for settling on the immediate message ghost, or LMD
       * Discussion ensued with Prismatic and Vitalik, and further thought on the matter is needed
-      * Implementation of latest message in the clock disparity folder of the research repo (LINK)
+      * [Implementation of latest message](https://github.com/ethereum/research/tree/master/clock_disparity) in the clock disparity folder of the research repo
         * Talked about how it was surprisingly more simple than immediate message ghost in certain ways
   * Going to be starting work on simple serialize (SSZ) very soon

 * Nimbus (Mamy)  _9:43-13:48_
   * Implemented the sparse merkle trees (SMT) and benchmarks should be coming in the next couple of weeks
     * Was done by someone outside of Status, through the use of bounties
-    * Sample implementation done by Vitalik for how to optimize them by basically layering hex patricia trees on top of them, so you get the same level of database efficiency.
-(LINK)
+    * [Sample implementation](https://github.com/ethereum/research/tree/master/trie_research/bintrie2) done by Vitalik for how to optimize them by basically layering hex patricia trees on top of them, so you get the same level of database efficiency.
   * Concerned about the fact that libp2p requires UNIX domain sockets.
 Which means that it only works on the latest Windows 10, and won’t work on Windows 8, for example.
     * Will discuss with the libp2p team
   * Hardened the simple serialize implementation with regards to alignment and made a proposition about padding